HyperChiicken/Moon/_posts/2019-07-28-intrologo.md

 </figure>

 &ensp;&ensp;My process flow goes like this: animate the logo, add sound, integrate both in the same timeline, finalize the output video.
 The first step is to cut the individual components of the logo into their respective bins.
-This is done by merging <b>MediaIn1</b> with the trasnparent (ALPHA == 0) background, <b>Background2</b>.
+This is done by merging <b>MediaIn1</b> with the transparent (ALPHA == 0) background, <b>Background2</b>.
 A merge block should appear which I labeled as <b>HYPER</b> and <b>CHICKEN_LOGO</b>.
 I then added a rectangle and ellipse masks to each block respectively.
 Next, I added a transform for each block that zooms out then back in.
 This is done with the help of the <b>spline</b> tab.
-This can also done by clicking on the timeline and adding changes to the size and whatnot manually.
+This can also be done by clicking on the timeline and adding changes to the size and whatnot manually.

 <b>NOTE: <i>Clicking the points within the spline and pressing CTRL+F will smoothen the transitions of the animation.</i></b>